A recession guide to help you be prepared, not panicked.

 This FreshBooks article provides a more extensive listing of resources and is updated daily.

 If you have business insurance, now is a great time to break out your policy.
 One thing to specifically check for is a business interruption policy.
 Business interruption insurance is designed to protect businesses from the loss of income resulting from a disaster.

 If you do have business interruption insurance, it’s time to dig into the details.
 Your plan may specifically say it won’t cover economic losses related to a virus or recession, but it’s worth checking.

-In a time where so many people are afraid of what’s next (including you) connection is going to matter.
+In a time where so many people are afraid of what’s next (including you), connections matter.

-Your business matters to you, to your customers, and to the economy.
-While no one knows how long this storm will last or what is coming next, guiding your business through this tough time can leave you stronger on the other side.
+Your business matters to you, to your customers and to the economy.
+While no one knows how long this storm will last or what’s coming next, guiding your business through this tough time can leave you stronger on the other side.

 about the author

 Erica Gellerman is a CPA, MBA, content marketing writer, and founder of The Worth Project.
 Her work has been featured on Forbes, Money, Business Insider, The Everygirl, and more.
 She currently lives in Hawaii.